 - There are several good previewers for PDF, TeX, and Postscript files.
 Consult the printing faq for more info on previewers.

 - If you have a document where only a page or two has changed since you last printed it, print only the changes.
 Consult the printing faq for more info on printing selected pages.

 - Use the department's printers only for departmental work.

 - Using the Computer Sciences department's printers for personal documents or for work done for courses outside the department is a misuse of the resources.
 State law prohibits the use of State resources for private purposes.
-ITS sells Individually Funded (IF) accounts that may be used for printing.
+You may wish to investigate UT Print for other printing needs.